General

 · Required for university courses → C

-Learning C first gives you a deep understanding of memory, types, and pointers that accelerates learning any other language.
+Starting with C gives you a deep feel for memory, types, and pointers that speeds up learning any other language afterward.

 How long does it take to learn C?